 The fold is not a pixel value

 "Above the fold" originally referred to the top half of a folded newspaper.
 On the web, it means whatever a visitor sees before scrolling.
-That breakpoint shifts with every device -- on a 13" laptop it might be 650px; on a phone in landscape, under 400px.
+That breakpoint shifts with every device: on a 13" laptop it might be 650px; on a phone in portrait mode, closer to 500px; on a phone in landscape, under 400px.

 Don't obsess over exact dimensions.
-The real constraint is time: you have roughly five seconds and one screenful to answer three questions.
-What is this?
+The real constraint is time.
+Most visitors decide whether to scroll or leave within two to three seconds.
+In that window, your page has to answer three questions: What is this?
 Is it for me?
 What do I do next?
 Fail any one and most visitors leave without scrolling.

 The five elements that earn their spot